“Writing is a way of processing our lives. And it can be a way of healing.”~ Jan Karon

-But what happens when a writer becomes ill and does not have the stamina or the desire to write?
+But what happens when a writer becomes ill and does not have the stamina or the desire to write during an illness?

 In 1996, my life came to a sudden halt when I was diagnosed with Stage 4 Non-Hodgkin’s Lymphoma.
 I had fluid in my lungs and breathing became a conscious effort.
 As soon as the immediate crisis was over and I was stabilized enough to breathe without effort, I turned to reading and journaling.